-The mechanism for the review and update of the entries in the GDRI against a country is an issue that has arisen on occasions, but which has not been fully dealt with.
+The mechanism for the review and update of the entries in the GDRI against a country is provided in this position statement.
+Previously, issues arose that were not fully dealt with.
 For example, a complaint was received from a donor who had recently returned from Japan (early 2017) and had been deferred for 4/52 because Japan still has a Dengue risk listed against it in the GDRI.
 This risk was originally added following the large Dengue outbreak in Tokyo in 2014, which was quickly dealt with and effectively contained by the Japanese authorities.
 Japan does not currently have Dengue risk on the UK Government travel advisory website, on Travax or on the USA CDC travel section; the last reported case was in 2014.
 At the 7th September 2017 SACTTI meeting it was agreed that the Dengue risk against Japan could be removed; it was also agreed that a formalised process to allow a risk entry to be added or removed would be prepared.